Reviews You Can Rely On

 It takes creativity to weigh a fleet of SUPs.

 This final metric evaluated the durability of these boards.
-To evaluate this, we looked at two things: common issues in user reviews and the post-testing condition of each board.
+To evaluate this, we looked at common issues in user reviews and the post-testing condition of each board.
 While we were as careful as possible, we conducted extensive testing over a short period, moving tons of boards back and forth — likely much more than most users would.

 stand up paddle board - we had to get quite creative with so many boards to transport.